jatufin/multicave/README.md

 System will have three different types of users: guests, normal users and administrators:

 #### Guest
-A visitor who opens the main page, can see a lit of all the published games, and messages on the messageboard.
-Guest can't play or send messages.
+A visitor who opens the main page, can see a list of all the published games, and messages on the messageboard.
+Guest can't enter any of the games, or send messages to the board.

-Operations an user can do:
+Operations an guest can do:
 * Read messages
-* Read information aboy published game titles
+* Read game titles, descriptions and publishers
-* Sign-up to create an user account
+* Sign-up to create a new user account

 #### Normal user
 A visitor can create a new user providing a user name and password.
-The username will be used as player's name in the adventures user plays.
-All normal users can play other users' published games.
-Adventures are single user games, but all users game situations are saved in the database, so they can continue playing later from where they left.
+The username will be used as player's name in the adventures.
+All normal users can play the games other users have published.
+Adventures are single user games and all users' game situations are saved in the database, so they can continue playing later from where they left.
 User can decide, if a game she has created is public or not.
 The game is visible to other users only, if it has been published.
 User can advertise, comment games and discuss in a message board.

 Message board has a filter, which looks up banned words on subscribed messages.
 If a message consists banned words, it will not be saved.